Tyarporn/coldbrew-coders/README.md

 # Coldbrew-Coders Discord Bots

+# UPDATE 5/22
+### !!!THE CLOUD SERVER HAS BEEN RELEASED.
+PLEASE CONTACT TY FOR INFORMATION ABOUT CONTINUING OR CLONING THIS PROJECT!!!

 # Product Vision Statement
 Discord is an online Voice-over-Internet-Protocol(VoIP) and messaging application.
 In addition to messaging capabilities, Discord offers support for "bots", programmable robotic users that can interact with human users.
 These bots are capable of a plethora of interactive actions.
 For example, a Discord bot can help with the governance of a Discord server, relay real time sports game data, and even play music within a voice channel.